Use of Probiotics in Rabbits

 SAMPLE POPULATION: 8 veterinary probiotics and 5 human probiotics.
 PROCEDURE: Quantitative bacteriologic culture was performed on all products, and isolates were identified via biochemical characteristics.
 Comparison of actual contents versus label claims was performed.
 RESULTS: Label descriptions of organisms and concentrations accurately described the actual contents of only 2 of 13 products.
 Five veterinary products did not specifically list their contents.
 Most products contained low concentrations of viable organisms.
 Five products did not contain 1 or more of the stated organisms, and 3 products contained additional species.
 Some products contained organisms with no reported probiotic effects; some of these organisms could be pathogens.
 CONCLUSIONS AND CLINICAL RELEVANCE: Most commercial veterinary probiotic preparations are not accurately represented by label claims.
 Quality control appears to be poor for commercial veterinary probiotics."

-4. An alternative solution is to mix the food with cecals from another healthy rabbit.
-Here again, when the membrane of the cecal is ruptured, great chance that the bacteria will die during the obligatory passage through the stomach.
-One can not ignore here that parasites or diseases may be passed over from the supposedly healthy rabbit to the sick rabbit.
+4. One possible solution is to mix the food with cecal matter from another healthy rabbit.
+Once more, in the event of a rupture in the cecal membrane, there is a high probability that the bacteria will perish during the obligatory passage through the stomach.
+It is important to note that parasites or diseases may be transmitted from a healthy rabbit to a sick one.

 Ref: